24 created by {Steve Midgley}

 left-element

-Notably I am working with the California Department of Education on a project called Brokers of Expertise, which uses on-line and real world systems to share and build the expertise of educators.*
+• As the principal of Mixrun, a CTO consulting firm, I've worked in a number of sectors including real estate, internet technology, education, venture investment and innovation consulting.
+Notably I worked with the California Department of Education on a project called Brokers of Expertise, which uses on-line and real world systems to share and build the expertise of educators.* I also worked as the consulting CTO for BizQuest.com, helping to reduce its costs, hire and develop staff, and improve technical performance.
+BizQuest was subsequently acquired in early 2010.

-• Previously, I served as a Program Manager for the Stupski Foundation for six years, where I designed and implemented various grants for technology in K-12 education.
+• Prior to Mixrun, I served as a Program Manager for the Stupski Foundation for six years, where I designed and implemented various grants for technology in K-12 education.
 I also worked actively across the country with a number of K-12 Districts and other agencies.
-I also wrote and co-authored a number of articles and papers while there, including this book chapter with Jeff Wayman and Sam Stringfield.
+I also wrote and co-authored a number of articles and papers while there, including this book chapter with Jeff Wayman and Sam Stringfield, and this article on Open Philanthropy for First Monday.

 • From 1996 to 2001 I worked as Vice President of Engineering and Software Architect for LoopNet Inc., a commercial real estate listing firm.
 I designed and built LoopNet's technology and web systems from its inception in 1995 (from napkins).
 I left the company in early 2001 to get involved with non-profit and philanthropic work.
-LoopNet remains a successful business and is currently listed on NASDAQ.
+LoopNet remains a successful business and was listed on NASDAQ from 2006 to 2012, at which point it was acquired by another public company.

 • I reside in Berkeley California.

-I am also an active participant on the Postgres SQL language group.
+At various points, I've also been an active participant on the Postgres SQL language group.

 • Addenda/Errata at misuse.org/science

-• * For more on Brokers of Expertise see the articles I wrote for CETPA and First Monday on this subject.
+• * For more on Brokers of Expertise see the article I wrote for CETPA on this subject.

 Also this video gives a good explanation of how the system currently works.